Mar-Issah/Tribute-Page-FreeCodeCamp-Curriculum-/README.md

-# Tribute Page -FreeCodeCamp Curriculum
+# Tribute Page - FreeCodeCamp Curriculum
 A tribute page for Dr. Kwame Nkrumah, the man who led Ghana to achieve independence.
 ## About The Project